WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Memory cleanup
 -----------------------

-`MLRelease*` no longer needs to be called on the data received from MathLink.
+`WSRelease*` no longer needs to be called on the data received from WSTP.
 The *LLU* framework does it for you.

 Automated handling of common data types
 --------------------------------------------------